IGME-330-01-2235/css-demo/README.md

 To run locally, clone the repo, run `npm install` followed by `npm start` - then open a browser to `http://localhost:5173`.

-## css-03 - Reset CSS
+## css-05 - position:

-This branch demonstrates a `reset.css` stylesheet.
-There are many different examples of a reset file out there.
-This particular one came from https://elad2412.github.io/the-new-css-reset/.
-Among all of them, the basic idea is to get rid of all of the default user agent styles so that we're starting from the same baseline in every browser.
+This branch demonstrates different values for the position: property.
+The description and instructions are over in index.html.

 ---